skip to main content

 Styling Guru

 Before meeting with a stylist, try to nail down styles you like and collate images of homes you love.
-Showing rather than telling them your style will save countless hours.
+Showing rather than telling them your style will save you both countless hours.
 Ever felt unsure how to work an antique family heirloom into a modern furnishings scheme?
 An experienced stylist can offer solutions.
 For more information on how best to work with a stylist, read the interview below.

 An Interior Stylist Reveals: 3 Things I Wish My Clients Knew